Office of Critical Infrastructure Protection and Emergency Preparedness

 The Office of Critical Infrastructure Protection and Emergency Preparedness (OCIPEP) is a Canadian government bureau that was created during Anne McLellan's tenure at the Department of Public Safety and Emergency Preparedness (PSEP).

-In line with the April 2004 Martin government policy document entitled Securing an Open Society: Canada's National Security Policy, the OCIPEP was removed from the ambit of the Department of National Defence into the PSP.
+In line with the April 2004 Martin government policy document entitled Securing an Open Society: Canada's National Security Policy, the OCIPEP was removed from the ambit of the Department of National Defence into Public Safety Canada, with many of its functions being taken over by the Government Operations Centre.

+Today, the OCIPEP is tasked with ensuring Canada is prepared for failures of critical physical and digital infrastructure resulting from accidents, natural disasters, or deliberate attacks.
+The OCIPEP is also responsible for providing coordinated leadership and direction should such events occur.
+Such infrastructure includes energy production and distribution, transportation, the financial sector, telecommunications, and continuity of government.
+This work requires the OCIPEP to work closely with other federal and provincial agencies, especially the Canadian Security Intelligence Service and Royal Canadian Mounted Police.